MILWAUKEE — With local COVID-19 guidance lifted, businesses and organizations are navigating a new reality.

 He says there are two exceptions.

-"If an individual has a disability or if there's some sort of religious belief, it has to be a significant religious belief, then they have to accommodate those individuals before preventing them from coming in," said Moore.
+"If an individual has a disability or if there's some sort of religious belief, it has to be a sincere religious belief, then they have to accommodate those individuals before preventing them from coming in," said Moore.

 Dr. Matt Anderson with UW-Health says requiring proof of vaccination does create the safest environment but that doesn't mean opening up to unvaccinated people is downright unsafe.